2qx/awesome-bitcoin-cash/README.md

 ## Open-Source Teams Building on Bitcoin Cash

-> If you want to go fast, go alone.
+> If you want to go fast, go  .
 If you want to go far, go together.
 >
 > -- An African Proverb.